Thy word is a lamp unto my feet, and a light unto my path.PS 119:105

 To this end, the library contains many of the resources being used in the adult education classes and small groups, or that tie-in with the current topics and themes.
 We are continually adding to the collection, per the recommendations of the pastoral staff, various ministries within our church, such as the Faith Steps ministry, and suggestions from individual church members.

-The church library is located in the Christian Education Wing across from the Toddler Room.
+The church library is located in the Faith Formation Wing across from the Toddler Room.
 It is northeast of the Social Hall and overlooks the courtyard.

 The library is open Sunday through Friday while the church building is open.
 It can be unlocked on Saturday by finding a custodian to unlock it for you, or by appointment.
 The library can be reserved for small groups by scheduling a time through the church office.